OpenSuSE Man Pages

 AVAILABILITY

-The renice command is part of the util-linux package and is available
+The renice command is part of the util-linux package which can be

 Want to link to this manual page?
 Use this URL: